Instructions for preventing domestic burglary and what to do if a crime takes place

-- Ask someone to empty your mailbox, plough the snow or cut your lawn.
+- Ask someone to empty your mailbox, shovel the snow or mow the lawn.

-- An outdoor light equipped with a motion sensor can keep away unwanted guests.
+- Outdoor lighting equipped with a motion sensor can keep uninvited guests away.

-- When planning and installing an alarm system, it is worth only using devices and installation professionals that are approved by insurance companies.
+- When planning and installing an alarm system you should only use devices and installation professionals that are approved by insurance companies.

-- Think of a safe storage place for your important documents.
-If necessary, obtain a safe deposit from your bank for your documents.
+- Find a safe storage place for your important documents.
+If necessary, get your own safe deposit from your bank to store your documents.

-- Large sums of money should not be stored at home.
-Do not store all your money in the same place, unless you have an appropriate safe for them.
+- Large sums of money should not be kept at home.
+Do not keep all your money in one place unless you have a proper safe for them.

-- Notify the police about the incident as soon as possible and ask for any instructions.
+- Notify the police about the incident as soon as possible and ask for instructions.

-- Take a copy of the crime report for yourself.
-The insurance company may later ask for a copy of the crime report.
+- Make a copy of the criminal report for yourself.
+The insurance company can later ask for a copy of the criminal report.

-- Try and not mess any possible fingerprints or other evidence.
-Do not clean or arrange your items, before the police have given you permission.
+- Try not to mess with any possible fingerprints and other evidence.
+Do not clean or arrange your things before you have been given the permission by the police.

-- Repair any broken doors, locks, windows, etc. as soon as the police have given you permission.
-Keep any receipts of possible repairs for a possible compensation claim.
+- Repair broken doors, locks, windows etc. as soon as you have the permission from the police.
+Save any receipts of possible repairs for a possible claim.

-- Make a damages claim to your insurance company and attach a copy of the crime report.
+- Make a damage report to your insurance company and attach a copy of the criminal report.

-- If necessary, contact Victim Support Finland, if you have any questions related to what has happened, which would like answers to or if you feel the need to discuss what has happened.
+- Contact the Victim Support Finland, if you have any questions related to the incident, which you like answers to or if you feel the need to discuss the incident.